 - Probiotics: Some research suggests that probiotic supplements may treat or prevent vaginal infections.
 Regularly consuming probiotic-rich foods, such as natural yogurt and kefir, may also be beneficial.

 - Apple cider vinegar: Drinking 1 to 2 tablespoons of apple cider vinegar in a glass of water up to three times daily is a popular home remedy for yeast infections.
+Apple cider vinegar is available to buy in supermarkets, health stores, and online.

 - Garlic: A natural antifungal, garlic is often touted as a remedy for vaginal infections.
 Although more research is needed to determine if it is effective, one study did find that a vaginal cream made with garlic and thyme was as effective for yeast infections as an antifungal medication.